You Are Not Alone: Child Sexual Abuse Survivors Can Get Justice With an LDS Church Lawsuit

 October 14, 2025 - Lawsuit Filed Against LDS Church Over Known Child Abuser Given Access to Children

-Dolman Law Group has filed a lawsuit in King County, Washington, accusing the Church of Jesus Christ of Latter-day Saints (LDS) of knowingly enabling the sexual abuse of several children at the Mountlake Ward in the early 2000s.
+Dolman Law Group has filed a child sex abuse lawsuit in King County, Washington, accusing the Church of Jesus Christ of Latter-day Saints (LDS) of knowingly enabling the sexual abuse of several children at the Mountlake Ward in the early 2000s.

 The suit centers on David Herget, a convicted rapist, whom the Church not only allowed back into their fold but also elevated to a position of power over children.